demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 The playbook includes an incident type with a dedicated layout to visualize the collected data.

 #### [Cortex XDR Lite - Incident Handling](https://xsoar.pan.dev/docs/reference/playbooks/cortex-xdr-lite---incident-handling)
-This playbook is a lite default playbook to handle XDR incidents.
+This playbook is a lite default playbook to handle XDR incidents, and it doesn't require additional integrations to run.
 This playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident.
 The playbook performs enrichment on the incident’s indicators.
 Then, the playbook performs investigation and analysis on the command line and search for related xdr alerts by mitre tactics to identify malicious activity performed on the endpoint and by the user.